leoniv/ruby_powered_workflow/README.md

 Only two main aspects of this:

-- supports software developers working process
+- supporting 1C:Eneterprise software developers working process;
-- testing of development 1C:Eneterprise software
+- testing of development 1C:Eneterprise software.